-Note: It is highly recommended that you either run this command in a "screen" or use "mosh" to access the build instance.
-Builds will not finish if the manager is killed due to disconnection to the instance.
+Note: It is highly recommended that you either run this command in a screen or use mosh to access the manager instance.
+Builds will not finish if the manager is killed due to ssh disconnection from the manager instance.

 When you run a build for a particular configuration, a directory named LAUNCHTIME-CONFIG\TRIPLET-BUILD\NAME is created in firesim/deploy/results-build/.
 This directory will contain: